sorbaathens/academic-website/content/get_involved/index.md

 ## Land managers & owners

 Are you a land manager or private land owner interested in planning and building sustainable multi-use trails open to the public?
 If so please [contact us](mailto:sorbaathens.org)!
-We can add you as additional insured on our liability policy in exchange for opening trails on your property and signing a memorandum of understanding with us.
+We can help design and build a sustainable trail system and will add you as additional insured on our liability policy in exchange for opening trails on your property to the public and signing a memorandum of understanding with us.

 * * *